-If you would prefer to volunteer in a Medical setting, there is scope to work alongside Physical Therapists in the following locations:
+If you would prefer to volunteer in a medical setting, there is scope to volunteer in the following locations:

 IVHQ runs volunteer programs year-round and you can choose to volunteer abroad for durations ranging from 1 to 24 weeks, so it’s easy to coordinate a volunteer trip that works with your schedule.

-- Choose a destination and the project you wish to volunteer on, as well as the dates you wish to volunteer.
+- Choose a destination and the project you wish to volunteer on from the opportunities listed above, as well as the dates you wish to volunteer.

 - Complete the free online application form with the details of your chosen program and dates.
 You will then receive an email confirming that IVHQ has received your application.
 Within 48 hours (2 working days), you will receive an email from your IVHQ Program Manager acknowledging your application and confirming the country, project and dates of your volunteer program.
 In this email, you will receive instructions on how to pay the US$299 Registration Fee in order to confirm your booking with IVHQ.